-There are two active proposals on file with LAFCO that involve substantive jurisdictional changes that are expected to rollover into 2019-2020 and are considered priorities.
-These active priority proposals involve the "San Marcos Highlands Reorganization" and the "CSA No. 17 Harmony Grove Annexation."
-Several other priority proposals are expected to be filed and processed in 2019-2020 and involve the City of Escondido (Safari Highlands), Chula Vista (Otay Landfill), City of Vista (Rancho Lomas Verdes), Fallbrook Public Utility District (latent power activation), and Rincon Del Diablo Municipal Water District (Valiano).
+There are two active proposals on file with LAFCO that involve substantive jurisdictional changes that are expected to rollover into 2019-2020 and involve the "San Marcos Highlands Reorganization" and the "CSA No. 17 Harmony Grove Annexation."
+Other priority proposals expected to be filed in 2019-2020 involve the City of Escondido (Safari Highlands), Chula Vista (Otay Landfill), City of Vista (Rancho Lomas Verdes), Fallbrook Public Utility District (latent power activation), and Rincon del Diablo Municipal Water District (Valiano).

-No. 2 | Targeted LAFCO Presentations (Continual)
+• No. 2 | Targeted LAFCO Presentations (Continual)

 This project involves introductory overviews of LAFCO's duties and responsibilities to local boards, councils, and community groups as part of a renewed outreach program.
-The project also includes emphasizing outreach to communities ahead of scheduled municipal service reviews for purposes of telegraphing anticipated policy issues.
+The project also includes emphasizing outreach to communities ahead of scheduled municipal service reviews.

-No. 3 | MSR-SOI for the Fallbrook Region (New)
+• No. 3 | MSR-SOI for the Fallbrook Region (New)

-This project is drawn from the adopted study schedule and involves a comprehensive study of the Fallbrook region and includes preparing a regional municipal service review covering the Fallbrook Public Utility District, Rainbow Municipal Water District, San Luis Rey Municipal Water District, and North County Fire Protection District.
+This project is drawn from the adopted study schedule and involves preparing a regional municipal service review covering the Fallbrook Public Utility District (PUD), Rainbow Municipal Water District, San Luis Rey Municipal Water District, and North County Fire Protection District.
 The municipal service review will inform subsequent sphere of influence updates for the agencies and - among other items - is expected to proactively consider a request by Fallbrook PUD to activate its latent power to provide park and recreation services.